Undecidability of the Spectral Gap (full version): Unconstrained local Hilbert space dimension

 \item $\sigma\in\{1,\ldots,K\}^{L^2}$: In the subspace spanned by all states whose signature does not contain $0$ we have that $H_0=0$ and $H_c+H_q=H_c^{\Lambda(L)}\ox\1+\1\ox H_q^{\Lambda(L)}$.
 Consequently, the spectrum stemming from this subspace equals $\spec{H_c^{\Lambda(L)}}+\spec{H_q^{\Lambda(L)}}$. \end{enumerate}

 Putting things together, we obtain

-so that the claimed equivalence between the impossibility of tiling with $\mathcal{K}$ and the existence of a spectral gap of size at least~1 follows from the properties of the chosen ingredients.
+The equivalence between the impossibility of tiling with $\mathcal{K}$ and the existence of a spectral gap of size at least~1 now follows immediately from the properties of the ingredients $h_c$ and $h_q$.
 Uniqueness of the ground state in cases where no tiling exists follows from the above argument when considering the spectra as multisets rather than sets. \end{proof}

+From the undecidability of the tiling problem we now obtain the following corollary.
+Recall from \cref{sec:preliminaries} that a pair of Hermitian matrices $(h_\text{row},h_\text{col})$ defines a Hamiltonian $H^{\Lambda(L)}$ for each square $\Lambda(L)$ via \cref{eq:H-Lambda-from-h-row-col}, where we are now choosing open boundary conditions.\footnote{Here we make no use of an additional on-site term, so $h_1=0$.}

-From the undecidability of the tiling problem we now obtain: \begin{corollary}[Undecidability of spectral gap for unconstrained dimension]\ \\ Let $\epsilon >0$.
-Consider all families $\{H^{\Lambda(L)}\}$ of frustration-free translational invariant nearest neighbour Hamiltonians on 2D square lattices with open boundary conditions that are described by a pair of Hermitian matrices $(h_\text{row},h_\text{col})$\footnote{Here we make no use of an additional on-site term, so $h_1=0$.} with rational entries and operator norm smaller than $1+\epsilon$.
-There is no algorithm that upon input of $(h_\text{row},h_\text{col})$ decides whether these describe a gapped or a gapless system, even under the promise that one of them is true and that in the gapped case the gap is at least of size~1. \end{corollary} Here, the norm bound follows from the observation that $\matnorm{H^{(i,j)}} \leq 1 + \matnorm{h_q^{(i,j)}}$ where $h_q^{(i,j)}$ can be rescaled to arbitrary small norm.
+\begin{corollary}[Undecidability of the spectral gap for unconstrained dimension]\ \\ Let $\epsilon >0$.
+There is no algorithm that, on input $(h_\text{row},h_\text{col})$ with rational entries and operator norm smaller than $1+\epsilon$, decides whether the associated family of Hamiltonians $\{H^{\Lambda(L)}\}$ describe a gapped or a gapless system (according to the definitions given in \cref{sec:preliminaries}).
+This holds even under the promise that one of these is true, that $H^{\Lambda(L)}$ is frustration free for all $\Lambda$, and that in the gapped case the spectral gap is at least~1. \end{corollary} Here, the norm bound follows from the observation that $\matnorm{H^{(i,j)}} \leq 1 + \matnorm{h_q^{(i,j)}}$ where $h_q^{(i,j)}$ can be rescaled to arbitrary small norm.

-For the case of periodic boundary conditions we obtain the same statement if we replace our strong definition of `gapless' by the weaker requirement that $\exists c>0\forall\epsilon>0\forall L_0\exists L>L_0$ so that every point in $[\lambda_0(H^{\Lambda(L)}),\lambda_0(H^{\Lambda(L)})+c]$ is within distance $\epsilon$ from $\spec H^{\Lambda(L)}$.
+For the case of periodic boundary conditions we obtain the same statement if we replace our strong definition of `gapless' by the weaker requirement that $\exists c>0\; \forall\epsilon>0 \; \forall L_0 \; \exists L>L_0$ so that every point in $[\lambda_0(H^{\Lambda(L)}),\lambda_0(H^{\Lambda(L)})+c]$ is within distance $\epsilon$ from $\spec H^{\Lambda(L)}$.
 The reason for this is, that if the period of the torus does not match the required one, then a gap can be generated that, however, disappears again if we enlarge the size of the system.